 Background

-The COVID-19 pandemic struggles Indonesia's health system, as it does on the health systems of many other countries across the world.
-However, in July 2021, Indonesia had the highest daily COVID-19 cases globally, along with India.
-Despite having a vast network of public health institutions, facility readiness for 3T of testing, tracing, and treatment remains a serious concern.
-Treatment options for severe acute respiratory infections and other COVID-19 side effects are relatively limited.
-Although the country's ICU bed ratio has improved from 2,7 to 3.1 per 100,000 in recent weeks, the country's ICU beds will soon be overcrowded.
-The laboratory testing capacity had increased considerably by early January 2021, from around 3,000 tests per day in April 2020 to more than 70,000 tests per day.
-While COVID-19 transmission has extended across the country, existing capacity is being gathered in large cities.
+As experienced by many other countries the Indonesia's health system has been struggling to cope with the COVID-19 pandemic.
+In July 2021, Indonesia experienced another surge of new COVID-19 cases, marked by one of the highest daily COVID-19 cases globally.
+Indonesia is a large and diverse country, and although the country already has a vast network of health care facilities and a relatively well establish public health system, the level of the system preparedness for 3T of testing, tracing, and treatment remains varied widely.
+The capacity of health facility to treat cases with severe acute respiratory symptoms, and those with the COVID-19 related complications are relatively limited especially outside of Jakarta.
+Even for those with ICU bed to population ratio higher than the national average of 3.1 per 100,000 were unable to surge of demand which led to overcrowded emergency rooms and the advice to home isolation and treatment.
+The laboratory testing capacity continued to increase from more than 70,000 tests per day in January 2021 to around 230,000 test per day, still well below the target of 400,000 test/day.
+Recently, the COVID-19 transmission especially due to the new variants has expanded across the country, while the much needed health system capacity remains concentrated in larger cities.

-Like many other countries, COVID-19 situation became a catalyst for national digital health transformation.
-Indonesia Ministry of Health, through the Digital Transformation Office, recruit business model analysts, developers, and programmers to accelerate the transformation process.
-Although the Indonesian Center for Data and Information has been exposed to several health information standards such as LOINC, SNOMED-CT, and also HL7, not many standards have been implemented nationally.
+The Government of Indonesia has recognized the opportunity to use COVID-19 pandemic to strengthen its health system.
+One of the key priorities to reform is the health information management system, the pandemic is a perfect catalyst for national digital health transformation.
+The Ministry of Health has established Digital Transformation Office (DTO) that consists of newly recruits business model analysts, developers, and programmers to accelerate the transformation process.
+The DTO works in close coordination and collaboration with the responsible unit for health management information system (HMIS) within the MOH, the Center for Health Data and Information (Pusdatin).
+One of the key reform activities in HMIS is the integration of currently highly fragmented information system.
+These units have been exposed to several health information standards that enable interoperability of various systems such as LOINC, SNOMED-CT, and also HL7, but not many standards have been implemented nationally.

-The current "All Record" application might be the best sample case for data information exchange between prominent institutions in Indonesia.
-"All Record" application register all COVID-19 test in Indonesia and follows their condition through the disease.
-Application are connected to contact tracing, travel requirement, venue check-in, telemedicine and research application.
-However, manual integration using different language and standard were used each time "All Record" need to communicate with other application.
+The integrated information system for COVID-19, "All Record TC-19" that is intended to connect key response measures such as laboratory, surveillance, and health facilities was developed early during the pandemic.
+This application might be the best starting point for data information exchange among health units as well as key health institutions in Indonesia.
+The "All Record" application starts with the recording of all COVID-19 test in Indonesia and follows individuals throughout the course of the disease.
+The application is connected to contact tracing, travel requirement, venue check-in, telemedicine and research application.
+However, up to now the integration with the "All Record" has to be done manually as each system uses different language and standards need to enable the communication.

+Prior to the pandemic, the GOI has included digitalization and integration of public information systems within and across the public sector as one of the key strategies for responsiveness and efficiency.
 In 2017, MoH issued Ministry of Health Regulation No. 46 of 2017 on the National E-health strategy.
 One of 7 key components are establishing standards and interoperability between systems.
 The regulation was then followed by Presidential Regulation No. 39 of 2019 on One Data Indonesia.
-This means there is an ongoing government effort to interoperate the information system and use the data for the policymaking process, although no standards are currently assigned for the efforts.
+These signify the GoI commitment to strengthen evidence based policymaking process.
+However, there is no decision on specific standards assigned for the activities.